Norsk-institutt-for-samkjoring/Standard/OpenCarPoolingStandard.md

 [top](#table-of-contents)

-This concludes the updated version of the Open CarPool Standard (v0.8).
+This includes the updated version of the Open CarPool Standard (v0.8).
 The standard now includes additional improvements to make it more attractive and developer-friendly for worldwide adoption.

 MIT License 2024 Norwegian Carpooling Embassy